outlawhayden/outlawhayden.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-My name is Hayden Outlaw - I'm a student, data scientist, and programmer at Tulane University in New Orleans, LA.
-I'm originally from Boulder, CO, but moved to Louisiana to pursue a degree in Mathematics and Computer Science, and intend on pursuing a PhD after that.
-I primarily focus on machine learning, statistical inference, and high-powered computing.
+My name is Hayden Outlaw - I'm a student, programmer, and mathematician in Raleigh, North Carolina.
+I predominantly work in scientific computing, deep learning, and research engineering, and I'm currently pursuing a PhD in Applied Mathematics at North Carolina State University.
 Some of my projects are available under the [repositories](/repositories), with more available on my [Github](https://github.com/outlawhayden/) profile - although I'm always happy to field new proposals or questions through any of the contact methods listed here.
 My most recent CV, as well as a download of my resume, are avialable under the [cv](/cv) tab.
 To see some of my academic works, check out the [publications & presentations](/materials) tab as well.

 In my free time I like to run, SCUBA dive, ski, study German, Spanish, and Philosophy, and see live music whenever I can.
 If you made it this far, you should read these: